-\paragraph{Name-Based Classification} To identify meme-related keywords, we apply Term Frequency–Inverse Document Frequency (TF-IDF) analysis to our verified meme token dataset.
-This technique highlights terms by assigning higher weights to words that appear frequently in meme coin names but are uncommon in general cryptocurrency naming~\cite{ramos2003using}.
-First, in the preprocessing phase, we convert all token names to lowercase and remove special characters.
-Next, we tokenize these names into individual words (unigrams) and calculate TF-IDF scores for each word.
-To find the ideal number of keywords for our analysis, we use the elbow method, which identifies where additional keywords offer limited value in terms of relevance~\cite{bholowalia2014ebk}.
-As shown in Fig.~\ref{fig:tf_idf_names} in the Appendix, the elbow analysis suggests 150 keywords as an optimal cutoff point.
-We then manually review these keywords, removing general cryptocurrency terms (like BSC, ETH, SOL) that appear because of cross-chain versions of the same token (f\eg Dogecoin (SOL), Dogecoin (BSC)).
-This refinement process results in 126 meme-specific keywords.
-In particular, the final keyword set reveals several prominent patterns.
-Terms associated with successful meme coins show high frequency: \textit{dog} appear in 7.24\% of names, reflecting the influence of market leaders Dogecoin and Shiba-inu; \textit{cat} in 6.92\% of names; \textit{inu} in 4.82\%; \textit{pepe} in 3.82\%; and \textit{doge} in 3.30\%.
-We also find keywords related to contemporary trends, such as \textit{AI} (4.96\%) and \textit{Trump} (2.39\%).

-We then apply this keyword-based classification to the dataset from Sec.~\ref{subsubsec:new_dex_meme_coins}, using the same preprocessing steps.
-We identify tokens as meme coins if they contain one or more of the 126 meme-specific keywords, resulting in the detection of 26,557 meme coins.
+\mypara{Name-Based Classification.} We begin by analyzing the names of verified meme coins collected in Sec.~\ref{subsubsec:know_meme_coins} to identify common keywords that characterize meme tokens.
+To extract these keywords, we apply Term Frequency–Inverse Document Frequency (TF-IDF) analysis to our verified meme token dataset.
+This technique identifies distinctive terms by assigning higher weights to words that appear frequently in meme coin names but are uncommon in general cryptocurrency naming~\cite{ramos2003using}.
+Our methodology proceeds as follows: First, we preprocess token names by converting them to lowercase and removing special characters.
+Next, we tokenize the names into individual words (unigrams) and compute their TF-IDF scores.
+To determine the optimal number of keywords to retain, we apply the elbow method, which identifies the point where additional keywords provide diminishing marginal value~\cite{bholowalia2014ebk}.
+As shown in Fig.~\ref{fig:tf_idf_names} in the Appendix, the elbow analysis suggests 150 keywords as the optimal cutoff point.
+We then manually review these candidates to remove general cryptocurrency terms (such as SOL or ETH) that appear due to cross-chain versions of the same token (\eg, Dogecoin (SOL)).
+This refinement yields 126 meme-specific keywords.
+The resulting keyword set reflects the market's thematic dominance: Animal-related terms (\textit{dog}: 7.24\%, \textit{cat}: 6.92\%, \textit{inu}: 4.82\%) and trend-based keywords (\textit{AI}: 4.96\%) are heavily represented.
+We apply this name-based classification to the token dataset collected in Sec.~\ref{subsubsec:new_dex_meme_coins}, identifying tokens as meme coins if their names contain one or more of the 126 meme-specific keywords.
+This approach detects 26,557 meme coins.

-\paragraph{Pump.fun-Based Classification} Pump.fun, a Solana-based platform specialized in meme coins, has recently gained popularity as a launching platform for these tokens~\cite{pump_success}.
-It simplifies meme coin creation for non-technical users and features fair launch mechanisms through an initial bonding curve that raises token prices as purchases increase~\cite{pump_fun_platform}.
-In particular, a key characteristic of pump.fun tokens is their deterministic address format: all token addresses end with the string \textit{pump}.
-This consistent naming convention provided a reliable method for identification.
-By leveraging this unique identifier, we discovered 4,140 meme coins, detecting a total of 28,975 different meme coins.